 It's totally okay not to have a best friend...here's why

-Kendall has Gigi.
-Taylor has Karlie.
+Dwight has Michael.
+Rachel has Monica.
 Your little sis has her soccer teammate.
 And you...well, you have no one.
-Okay, that's not exactly true—you have a squad you love to grab fro yo with on the weekends.
-But you don't have that *one* best friend.
+Okay, that's not exactly true—you have a squad you love to grab fro yo with on the weekends, but you don't have that *one* best friend.
 Is something wrong with you?
 Nope.
-Read on for why not having a BFF is not only okay, but totally normal.
+Read on for why not having a BFF is not only OK, but totally normal.

 Everyone is different.